-Use the screwdriver end of the chain adjustment tool (bar tool) to move chain around guide bar to ensure kinks do not exist.
+Use a screwdriver to move chain around guide bar to ensure kinks do not exist.
 The chain should rotate freely.

-- 2. Loosen bar nuts until they are

-- finger tight against the clutch cover.

-Turn adjusting screw clockwise until chain solidly contacts bottom of guide bar rail.
+- 2. Loosen bar nuts until they are finger tight against the clutch cover. - Turn adjusting screw clockwise until chain solidly contacts bottom of guide bar rail.

-- Using bar tool, roll chain around guide bar to ensure all links are in bar groove. - Lift up tip of guide bar to check for sag.
-Release tip of guide bar, then turn adjusting screw until sag does not exist. - While lifting tip of guide bar, tighten bar nuts securely with the bar tool.
+- Using a screwdriver, roll chain around guide bar to ensure all links are in bar groove. - Lift up tip of guide bar to check for sag.
+Release tip of guide bar, then turn adjusting screw until sag does not exist. - 6.
+While lifting tip of guide bar, tighten bar nuts securely.

-- Use the screwdriver end of the bar tool to move chain around guide bar. - If chain does not rotate, it is too tight.
-Slightly loosen bar nuts and loosen chain by turning the adjusting screw 1/4 turn counterclockwise.
-Retighten bar nuts. - 9.
-If chain is too loose, it will sag below the guide bar.
+- 7. Use a screwdriver to move chain around guide bar. - If chain does not rotate, it is too tight.
+Slightly loosen bar nuts and loosen chain by turning the adjusting screw /4 turn counterclockwise.
+Retighten bar nuts. - If chain is too loose, it will sag below the guide bar.
 DO NOT operate the saw if the chain is loose.